jongpie/NebulaCacheManager/joys-of-apex-article/README.md

 6. `void put(Map<String, Object> keyToValue)` - provides a bulk way to add several keys & values to a cache
 7. `void remove(Set<String> keys)` - provies a bulk way to remove several keys in a cache
 8. `void removeAll()` - removes all keys in the cache

+Below, these new methods have been added to the `Cacheable` interface, as well as the private inner classes `PlatformCache` and `TransactionCache`

 ```java
 public without sharing class CacheManager_v8_final_touches {